e-gineering/get-jwt/README.md

 - [ ] Add a `version` subcommand
 - [ ] Handle some common errors from MSAL more gracefully
 - [ ] Add a `--quiet` flag to only output the JWT, for easier use in scripts
+- [ ] Look into Viper for handling the injesting of env vars and flags